-Upon the completion of the Company's IPO on February 8, 2016 ("Date of the Change in Employment Status"), a consultant (the "Consultant") became a member of the Company's board of directors and his compensation is now treated as employee compensation.
-The fair value of the options granted by the Company to the Consultant has been re-measured as of the Date of the Change in Employment Status and compensation charges have been accounted for prospectively over the remaining vesting period.
-There were no other modifications to the Company's share option arrangements for the periods presented.
+Upon the completion of the Company's IPO on February 8, 2016, a consultant became a member of the Company's board of directors.
+On April 1, 2017, another consultant became an employee of the Company.
+Under the terms of the original option agreement, the individuals retain the option grants on a change in status; hence, there is no modification to account for.
+The fair value of the options granted by the Company to the consultants have been re-measured as of February 8, 2016 and April 1, 2017, respectively.
+The compensation charges have been accounted for prospectively over the remaining vesting period.

+There were no other material modifications to the Company's share option arrangements for all the periods presented.

-The following table summarizes total share-based compensation expense recognized for the three months ended March 31, 2015 and 2016:
+The following table summarizes total share-based compensation expense recognized for the three and six months ended June 30, 2017 and 2016: